Chicken Pot Pie is perfect comfort food and these are made easy with a store-bought puff pastry topping. Great with leftover turkey, too!

 - 1 tsp water

-In a large heavy pot, melt 5 tablespoons butter over medium-high heat.
+- In a large heavy pot, melt 5 tablespoons butter over medium-high heat.
 Add the onion, potatoes, and carrots.
 Cook, stirring regularly, until the potatoes and carrots are tender, about 10 minutes.
 Add the mushrooms, cooking until mushrooms are heated through.
-Add cognac (if usinand cook down for about 30 seconds.
 Add flour, and cook, stirring, for 1 minute.
 Pour in chicken stock and milk.
 Stir well.
 Bring to a simmer and cook until thick and bubbly, stirring constantly, 2 to 3 minutes.
 Stir in chicken, peas, parsley, and thyme.
 Taste and season well with additional salt and pepper, if necessary.
 Transfer filling to your baking dishes, filling not quite to the top, so there will be a bit of space between the filling and the topping.
 Let stand to allow to cool 10 -15 minutes before topping.
 Meanwhile, place oven rack in lower third of the oven and preheat oven to 425° F.